 I have been working today on You Tube and just posted a clip on the glorious Yucca.
 I realized that I've not yet written about this sturdy and handsome houseplant.
-It's very easy to grow this plant, if you have a place for it that receives bright light.
+It's very easy to grow this plant, if you have a place for it that receives bright indirect light or direct sunshine.
 Yuccas are a wonderful choice as houseplant for someone who is just beginning to grow and appreciate plants indoors.

 It's also a great choice for someone who does not have a lot of time to devote to plant care.
 A large specimen will not need water often.
 They are slow growers so you won't have much concern about repotting them since the need for that happens rarely.

 The yucca species that is grown as a houseplant is Yucca elephantipes. they can be naturally found in the United States in southern California as well as along the Carolina coasts and Florida.
 Yucca species are also indigenous to parts of South America and Central America.

 There is a species that landscapers use here in the Washington, DC area.
 It grows well and blooms with a large spike of white bell-shaped flowers in the summer.
 You shouldn't try to grow your houseplant Yucca outside, if it freezes in your area.
 It is not winter hardy.
 It is possible though, for it to bloom indoors with a large spike of white flowers, but I've not seen that for myself, yet.